Physics

 Bethe A. Scalettar.
 Professor of physics.
 Fluorescence microscopy, biophysics, optics, thermodynamics, quantum mechanics.
 PhD 1987 University of California at Berkeley.
 BS 1981 University of California at Irvine.

 Stephen L. Tufte.
-Associate professor of physics, chair of the department of physics, coordinator of the Engineering Program.
+Associate professor of physics and department chair.
 Astrophysics, experimental physics, optics.
 PhD 1997, MS 1989 University of Wisconsin at Madison.
 BA 1986 St. Olaf College.

 Courses